Day Trips & Weekend Excursions

 Take a break for lunch.
 There are several outstanding restaurants within walking distance.
 In Owensboro, you can get your fill of the world’s finest bluegrass and barbecue.

 Venture out and visit several other local museums and attractions in the area.
 The Owensboro Area Museum of Science and History is directly across the street from the bluegrass museum.
 The Owensboro Museum of Fine Art is less than a mile away, on the corner of Frederica and 9th streets.
 Great, historic architecture abounds.
-Throughtout the day, the River City Trolley is a great way to get around Owensboro, where antiques shops and art boutiques abound.
-Take a stroll along the riverfront area, watch the sun set on the water.
+Throughout the day, the River City Trolley is a great way to get around Owensboro, where antiques shops and art boutiques abound.
+Take a stroll along the fabulous newly renovated riverfront area, visit the new Owensboro Convention Center, watch the sun set on the water in the melodic company of rushing fountains.
 You won’t want the evening to end, so plan to stay the night at any of Owensboro’s lodging options.

 If you would like more information about visiting the state of Kentucky, click here.